Slow Down, Observe, Discover and See.

-We walk in nature with our field kit discovering, observing and sketching the subjects of the week.
-Return to the studio in Wentworth Falls for morning tea provided by Anna (tea, coffee and a delicious cake baked from organic and local ingredients) while accessing the internet, computer, ipad, books and other tools to further enhance your discoveries.
-We relax in the studio where you will be taught new art skills each week that will enable you to create a beautiful perpetual Nature Journal that documents the seasons and the unique nature of The Blue Mountains.
+Meet in the studio in Wentworth Falls for morning tea provided by Anna (tea, coffee and a delicious cake baked from organic and local ingredients) and learn a new art skill, whilst also accessing the internet, computer, ipad, books and other tools.
+We then take a nature walk with our field journal discovering, observing and sketching the subjects of the week.
+Create a beautiful perpetual Nature Journal that documents the seasons and the unique nature of The Blue Mountains.

 “The precious moments of life are too rare, too valuable to be forgotten when they have passed; we should hoard them as a miser hoards his gold, and bring them to light and rejoice over them often.
 We should all of us have a treasury of happy memories to sustain us when life is unbearably cruel, to brighten the gloom a little, to be stars shining through the darkness.”

 It is not merely a study of life, but an experience of life.